 Whether you call it “Aging in Place” or “Universal Design,” it means the old ways of designing homes just don’t work for many people anymore.
-The traditional bathroom that serves you well if are young, healthy, or mobile won’t always work when you are older, injured, or living with a disability.
+The traditional bathroom serves you well if you’re young, healthy, or mobile, but won’t always work when you are older, injured, or living with a disability.
 People are realizing more and more that they want homes that meet their needs at all stages of life.
 We all want to feel comfortable in our homes, and oftentimes old, outdated bathrooms make that incredibly difficult.
-Thankfully, there are bathroom solutions that can help people living with mobility issues, disabilities, and other aging in place concerns be more self-sufficient and stay in their own homes longer.
-You never know where the next stage of life may take you, and people of all ages and abilities can benefit from safer, more user-friendly bathrooms.
+Thankfully, there are bathroom solutions that can help people living with mobility issues, disabilities, and other concerns to be more self-sufficient and stay in their own homes longer.
+You never know where the next stage of life may take you, and people of all ages and abilities can benefit from safer bathrooms.

 Many people prefer bathing over showering, but getting in and out of the bathtub can be difficult and dangerous.
 If you would much prefer a relaxing bath, there are many bathtub improvements and accessories that make bathing safer and easier, including:

 Injuries from slips and falls in the bathroom are a real concern, especially as you age or recover from injury.
 Grab bars are a simple, cost-effective solution that can help reduce falls and provide additional safety for everyone utilizing the bathroom.
 They’re available in various sizes, colors, and styles to better match your bathroom décor and physical needs.
 The important thing to remember with grab bars is that they need to be installed properly in order to work effectively.
 Without proper installation, grab bars could be dangerous and actually increase the risk of injury.
 Talk to our Aging in Place specialists about your options!